Updated from the Archives…..

-Such rituals were instituted by our forebears to instill discipline in our lives, think of God and thank Him.
+Such rituals were instituted by our forebears to instill discipline in our lives, think of God and turn inwards.
 The social and cultural aspects were added to make them more enjoyable.
 For instance, many Hindu festivals, especially in the south, have the ritual of haldi-kumkum for married women.
-These were meant to allow womenfolk to mingle with their neighbours and relatives in days when they didn’t have any chance of such an outing.
-They wore festive clothes, decorated the homes with colourful rangoli and decked up the shrine with flowers and adorned the idols of the gods tastefully and of course cooked all those wonderful offerings.
+These were meant to allow womenfolk to mingle with their neighbours and relatives in days when they didn’t have many opportunities of such an outing.
+They wore festive clothes, decorated the homes with colourful rangoli and decked up the shrine with flowers and adorned the vigrahas of the deities tastefully and of course cooked all those wonderful naivedyams.
 The navarathri kolu, likewise is a showcase of cultural and aesthetic sensibilities of the devotees and the entire household participates in them.

 But with changing times, the methods of celebrations have changed too.
 We are going to two extremes while celebrating festivals – one of extravagant pomp and show and the other of simply ignoring them.
-The latter group justifies it saying that they abhor the rituals connected with the festvities.
+The latter group justifies it saying that they abhor the rituals connected with the festivities.
+Of course what is left unsaid is that it applies only to Hindu festivals!
+Who is the loser in all this?
+Undoubtedly, it is the one who has turned their face away from the festival itself!
+Like cutting off the nose to spite the face!

-Here, may I remind those who ‘abhor’ rituals, that we gladly observe many rituals – a family reunion every year, a ritual observed for freshers at college, a ritual at the workplace, a club ritual with specific things to make and do….
-We not only follow them, but are proud of them.
-Don’t we all go through agonies to make the annual day at the school of our children a success?
+Here, may I remind those who ‘abhor’ rituals, that people gladly observe many rituals – a family reunion every year, a ritual observed for freshers at college, a ritual at the workplace, a club ritual with specific things to make and do, why, even Halloween and Thanksgiving, here in India!
+They not only observe them, but are proud of them.
+Don’t people go through agonies to make the annual day at the school of their children a success?
 Isn’t that an annual ritual too?
 Then why this aversion to rituals related to festivals or religious ceremonies which showcase our culture and aesthetics and above all devotion?

-Aren’t festivals and religious celebrations meant to give joy and peace to those who are celebrating them, to remember God and the significance of the festival?
-But when there is so much tension in the celebration, there is neither joy nor devotion and they end up being mere rituals, which are sometimes observed under duress.
+Aren’t festivals and religious celebrations meant to give joy and peace to those who are celebrating them, understanding the significance of the festival and above all showing devotion to God?
+But when there is so much tension in the celebration, there is neither joy nor devotion and thus they end up being mere rituals, which are sometimes observed under duress.

 If you are the kind who loves to cook and also feed others, go right ahead and make all the eats, but with love and a prayer in the heart.
 And if at the end you don’t have the time or energy to do an elaborate pooja, never mind.
 By devoting your time and effort to making the offerings, you have already pleased God.

 I follow a maximum and minimum rule when it comes to festivals and such.
-The maximum means that one does everything by the book including the offerings and the pooja rituals.
-The minimum is the bare essentials of offerings – some fruits, a coconut, flowers, lamp, incense and a lot of devotion even skipping the elaborate pooja.
-Anything in between is fine too, depending upon your time and inclination.
+The maximum means that one does everything by the book, including the offerings and the pooja rituals.
+The minimum is the bare essentials of offerings – some fruits, a coconut, flowers, lamp, incense and a lot of devotion, sometimes even skipping the elaborate pooja.
+Anything in between is fine too, depending upon your time and energy levels.
 A kheer, some vadas, puri and halwa – you decide what and how much you can do.
 If you want the children and family to enjoy the traditional prasadams, they are easily outsourced these days.
 Buy some modak, namkeens, sweets – whatever.

-Karva Chauth, a fast observed by north Indian women is the subject of endless debates and arguments against it.
+Karva Chauth, a fast observed by north Indian women is the subject of endless nasty debates and arguments against it.
 This one, like many other such vrats, is observed for the good health and longevity of one’s husband.
 This is one festival that has been flogged to death and beyond by films and serials, glamourising it in the process.
 I know of many women who observe it only to please their in-laws or to allay the subconscious fear that something may happen to their husbands if they don’t do it.
 Some women are unable to fast but still observe the fast.
 There are other festivals/fasts in the south that are observed for the same reason.
 Why not make them symbolic instead?
-Being one of those who doesn’t fast due to health reasons, I find it hard to accept that one’s love or devotion can be expressed only on an empty stomach.

-Better still, why not customize them to make them more enjoyable and meaningful, or even observe them symbolically?
+Better still, why not customize festivals to make them more enjoyable and meaningful, or even observe them symbolically?
 I know of many who distribute food to orphans or the homeless on festivals instead of conducting elaborate poojas.
-Aren’t they more wonderful?
-Do I sound blasphemous?

 Sometimes we go through the motions of celebrating certain festivals for fear of making God angry with us, were we to stop them.
 We fear that some calamity might befall us or the calamity facing us is the cause of our not doing that particular pooja or vrat.
 Nothing could be further from the truth.
 If you do feel that you should not discontinue some religious ritual — don’t.
-But scale it down and concentrate on the prayers and pooja instead of the other related preparations and rituals.
+But scale it down and concentrate on the prayers and pooja instead of the other related preparations and rituals that can tire you out.

 But whatever you do, don’t let festivals become a chore, an empty ritual or a tension-filled routine and please don’t skip them completely either.
-Instead, customize them according to your convenience and time that you have at your disposal, teach your kids about them and also make it an enjoyable family activity which would please God more than all the serial lights, pomp and grandeur and of course the plethora of offerings.
-Don’t we know that God expects only humility, faith and compassion from His devotees more than anything else?
+Instead, customize them according to your convenience and time that you have at your disposal, teach your kids about them and also make it an enjoyable family activity which would please God more than all the serial lights, pomp and grandeur and of course the plethora of naivedyams.
+Don’t we know that God expects only humility, faith and love from His devotees more than anything else?
+Didn’t Krishna say,

 So how are you planning to celebrate the festivals this year?